Gender-Based Violence Prevention & Awareness

-This semester the event will take place on April 5th, 2023.
+This event will take place on April 3, 2024, during the Spring 2024 semester.
 Stay tuned for more information!

 National Denim Day is a campaign held on a Wednesday in April to observe Sexual Assault Awareness Month.
 We ask CSULB students, faculty, staff, and the larger Long Beach Community to make a statement by wearing jeans on this day to protest against the myths that surround sexual violence.

-This semester the event will take place on April 26th, 2023.
+This event will take place on April 24, 2024, during the Spring 2024 semester.
 Stay tuned for more information!

 Take Back the Night

 Take Back the Night is a worldwide program to raise awareness and be in solidarity with those who have been impact by different forms of power-based personal violence.
 The CSULB community will have the opportunity to stand against violence against women by participating in a rally, march, speak out, or amplify survivor voices.